 Level Bust may occur for the following:

-Leave the building, any physical contact, destruction of school property, refusing to go to class, blatant disrespect.
+Leave the building without permission, any physical contact, destruction of school property, refusing to go to class, blatant disrespect.